 |

-Figure 2.
-Examples of the different types of
+Figure 3.
+Examples of different types of

 sequence annotations for the protein Mastoparan-X (PDB code